-- 1. Ensure adequate provision of reserve lands at time of subdivision to serve different purposes, including the provision of public amenities and services, protection of land with development constraints, and the preservation of environmentally significant features. - 2.
+- 1. Ensure full provision of reserve lands at time of subdivision to serve different purposes, including the provision of public amenities and services, protection of land with development constraints, and the preservation of environmentally significant features. - 2.
 Ensure that development does not occur on hazard lands; significant environmental areas are protected; and the public can access Significant Cultural Landscapes.

-- 5.11.1 Ensure the provision of adequate provision of reserve land consistent with provincial and municipal requirements to accommodate community facilities and services. - (a) Generally the full amount of Reserves owing of environmental, municipal and school reserve dedication shall be taken during the subdivision process, in accordance with the Municipal Government Act (MGA) and County Policy. - (b) Where it is deemed that Municipal Reserve land is not necessary for the residents of the area, money-in-lieu shall be taken.
-The money-in-lieu shall be shared with school authorities in accordance with any agreements which may exist between the County and the school authorities, and the rest shall be utilized to acquire and develop tracts of desirable recreation areas in the County. - (c) Subdivision and development applications adjacent to water bodies and watercourses may be required to prepare an engineering and/or geotechnical study to determine an adequate setback based on soil conditions and slope stability. - (d) Municipal Reserves - (i) Municipal Reserve parcels in the County shall be: - 1. concentrated in a few large parcels on suitable sites rather than scattered through subdivisions; and - 2. evaluated and inventoried with the aim of making more efficient use of the Reserves through consolidation and/or sales. - (ii) Prior to disposing of any Municipal Reserve, Council shall review the applicability and effect of such disposition on surrounding land uses and the area's recreational potential. - (iii) Municipal Reserves may be required as an open space buffer of sufficient size and composition to act as a noise and visual barrier where required between disparate land uses.

-- (e) Environmental Reserves and Setbacks - (i) An environmental reserve shall be required adjacent to water bodies and/or lakes and rivers as a condition of subdivision approval, consistent with the provisions of the County Land Use Bylaw and provincial regulations.
+- Amended by Bylaw 19-20 - 5.11.1 Generally the full amount of Reserves owing of environmental, municipal and school reserve dedication shall be taken during the subdivision process, in accordance with the Municipal Government Act (MGA) and County Policy.. - (a) - (b) Where it is deemed that Municipal Reserve land is not necessary for the residents of the area, money-in-lieu shall be taken.
+The money-inlieu shall be shared with school authorities in accordance with any agreements which may exist between the County and the school authorities, and the rest shall be utilized to acquire and develop tracts of desirable recreation areas in the County. - (c) Subdivision and development applications adjacent to water bodies and watercourses may be required to prepare an engineering and/or geotechnical study to determine an adequate setback based on soil conditions and slope stability. - (d) Municipal Reserves - (i) Municipal Reserve parcels in the County shall be: - 1. concentrated in a few large parcels on suitable sites rather than scattered through subdivisions; and - 2. evaluated and inventoried with the aim of making more efficient use of the Reserves through consolidation and/or sales. - (ii) Prior to disposing of any Municipal Reserve, Council shall review the applicability and effect of such disposition on surrounding land uses and the area's recreational potential. - (iii) Municipal Reserves may be required as an open space buffer of sufficient size and composition to act as a noise and visual barrier where required between disparate land uses. - (e) Environmental Reserves and Setbacks - (i) An environmental reserve shall be required adjacent to water bodies and/or lakes and rivers as a condition of subdivision approval, consistent with the provisions of the County Land Use Bylaw and provincial regulations.
 As a condition of development approval where there is no subdivision, a comparable setback shall be required from waterbodies and/or lakes and rivers to the wall of the nearest building.
-(See Figure 8)
+(See Figure 6)